rundeck/docs/docs/administration/security/sso/azure-sso.md

 **If you need to sync user groups by group name**, you need to enable the Rundeck plugin that uses the MS Graph API to get user/group information.
 Using this requires additional API permissions that were setup in the App Registration.

-To enable this plugin add the following to the `framework.properties` file as described above:
+To enable this plugin, enable the *Enable Azure UserGroupSource Plugin* setting in the **System Configuration** page (config key `framework.plugin.UserGroupSource.AzureGroupSource.enabled`), or add the following to the `framework.properties` file:

 ```properties
 # framework.properties: Azure SSO